MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 For adapters develpment, refer to the [Adapters](../../adapters/) category as well as to the [Developing Adapters in IDEs](../../adapters/developing-adapters) and [testing and debugging adapters](../../adapters/testing-and-debugging-adapters) tutorials.

 > <b>Note:</b> API auto-completion is available only in Typescript-supporting IDEs.

+## Tutorials to follow next
+Visit the [All Tutorials](../../all-tutorials/) page and select a tutorials category to follow next.